tmo1/fidovault/README.md

 ## Memory Security

 On Linux, on startup FidoVault calls [`prctl(PR_SET_DUMPABLE, 0)`](https://man7.org/linux/man-pages/man2/pr_set_dumpable.2const.html) to disable [ptracing](https://lwn.net/Articles/491440/) and core dumping.
 If the `-m` command line flag is given, then FidoVault will also call [`mlockall(MCL_FUTURE)`](https://www.man7.org/linux/man-pages/man2/mlockall.2.html) to lock memory into RAM and disable paging.
-This is not done by default, since the program uses [Argon2](https://en.wikipedia.org/wiki/Argon2) hashing for key derivation, and the Argon2 algorithm is designed to use a considerable amount of memory, [which will cause the program to crash with a memory allocation error](https://github.com/pyca/cryptography/issues/14778) when run under typical [memlock limits](https://man7.org/linux/man-pages/man5/limits.conf.5.html) (e.g., 8 MiB in Debian).
+This is not done by default, since the program uses [Argon2id](https://en.wikipedia.org/wiki/Argon2) hashing for key derivation, and the Argon2id algorithm is designed to use a considerable amount of memory, [which will cause the program to crash with a memory allocation error](https://github.com/pyca/cryptography/issues/14778) when run under typical [memlock limits](https://man7.org/linux/man-pages/man5/limits.conf.5.html) (e.g., 8 MiB in Debian).

+## Key Derivation

+FidoVault currently uses the [Argon2id algorithm](https://en.wikipedia.org/wiki/Argon2) to derive the key used to encrypt the secret from a combination of the FIDO2 hmac-secret, an optional password, and a randomly chosen key derivation salt.
+(Earlier versions of the program used the [PBKDF2HMAC algorithm](https://en.wikipedia.org/wiki/PBKDF2); to access a key section created with PBKDF2HMAC, use version 0.1.0 of the program.)
+The Argon2id parameters of iterations, lanes, and memory cost can be specified via the `-p` parameter, e.g.:

+ - `-p 't=1,p=4,m=2097152'`: This is the "FIRST **RECOMMENDED** option" of [RFC 9106](https://datatracker.ietf.org/doc/html/rfc9106#name-parameter-choice).
+It requires 2 GiB of memory, and is currently the default if `-p` is not specified.
+ - `-p 't=3,p=4,m=65536`: This is the "SECOND **RECOMMENDED** option" of the RFC, for situations where "much less memory is available."

+ See the RFC for more information on choosing parameters.
+(The KDF salt and tag lengths cannot be user-specified: the former is always 128 bits (16 bytes), and the latter is always 256 bits (32 bytes).)

 ## Background